tetrateio/dmz-workshop/05-LB/README.md

 ![Base Diagram](../images/05-bookinfo-cluster.png)

-Click the Topology tab in the top center portion of the UI.
+Then click the Topology tab in the top center portion of the UI.
 This will display the topology of all microservices and the communciation flows between the service, even across clusters.

 ![Base Diagram](../images/05-bookinfo-topo.png)